droos86/Project/README.md

 ###### HomeView

-HomeView continues using the blurred sphere as a graphical continuation and has **two main purposes:**
+HomeView continues using the blurred sphere for graphical reference and has **two main purposes:**

 First, it provides the user with information about the app and its main features.